-How we handle your homeowners or condominium association in Great Falls
+How we deal with your homeowners or condominium association in Great Falls

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a free source for property owners in Great Falls
+a good archive for landlords in Great Falls

 - Collections and evictions